If your employee handbook or HR joining letter or networking event invitation mentions dress code: “business casual”, what exactly does that mean??

 “Dress for the job you want to have, not the job you currently hold.”

 Hope this information was helpful.
-To book a personal styling consultation send an email to firstname.lastname@example.org
+To know more about workwear trends 2020 follow me on social media @sabrinanoronhastyling or send an email to firstname.lastname@example.org